volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 });
 ```

-Finally, create a function that is responsible for integration with the Twitter API and posting a tweet:
+Finally, create a function responsible for integrating with the Twitter API and sending a tweet:

 ```javascript
 // ..